Benefits of Espresso | is it good for you?

 Additionally, excessive caffeine consumption can lead to dehydration, further disrupting digestion.

-Regular Espresso consumption may lower the risk of type 2 diabetes, potentially due to its antioxidant and anti-inflammatory properties.
+Regular Espresso consumption lowers the risk of type 2 diabetes, potentially due to its antioxidant and anti-inflammatory properties.

 According to Research published in Mayoclinic